shols232/python-tips-aid/README.md

 - Website Url ----> `http://db9fe5b84537.ngrok.io`

 also change app permissions in developer.twitter dashboard to allow Read/Write Access

+IF all these arent done, you cant authenticate for the website aspect :(.

 ### Swagger Docs For the API
 Open the Swagger Docs to see the available endpoints